Transphobia, The Turing Test, and Cards Against Humanity

 This is one of the reasons, presumably, why those whose ideology is rooted in there being no real differences between men and women can be so unconscionably vicious to trans folk.
 You know who you are.

 Oh, and lest we think that this is all about men passing as women...

 Norah Vincent spent a year living as a man.
 I have blogged about this before.
 Her insights into this are also something that every scholar of human nature should be aware of.
 Perhaps if all of us did this at some point in our lives we would spare one another the tedious "you have it easier", "no--you have it easier" wars on the internet.
 But where would the fun in that be?

 How rooted in biology these differences are is another matter entirely.
-However—we have certainly not got our species to the point where we want to be mistaken for one another and the sheer number of ways that males and female differ behaviorally suggests that ethologists will not be short of study material for some time to come.
+However—we have certainly not got our species to the point where we generally want to be mistaken for one another and the sheer number of ways that males and females differ behaviorally suggests that ethologists will not be short of study material for some time to come.

 Breton, André (7 October 1948).
 "Breton Remembers"

 Eibl-Eibesfeldt, I. (1970).
 Ethology: The biology of behavior.

 Eibl-Eibesfeldt, I. (1973).
 Love and hate: On the natural history of basic behaviour patterns.
 AldineTransaction.

 Eibl-Eibesfeldt, I. (2007).
 Human ethology.
 Transaction Publishers.